 Castleconnell is another great fishing destination with two great rivers the Shannon and Mulkear.
 If you are interested in Birdlife then you’ll be impressed by the rich and diverse bird species you will find in Castleconnell.
 Most famously the swans that fly over from Iceland during the winter months.

-Next, in the west of County Limerick, you will find the harbour town of Foynes that offers pretty streets of limestone cut buildings.
+Next, in the west of County Limerick, you will find the harbour town of Foynes which offers pretty streets of limestone-cut buildings.
 Foynes has been a major deepwater seaport for a long time and is even the second largest seaport found in Ireland.

 Compare to other towns in Limerick it is one of the newest which only dates back to the mid-nineteenth century.
 But the town still offers an interesting maritime and aviation history.
 From 1939 to 1945 Foynes became the centre of the aviation world.

-One of the best attractions in Foynes is its world-renown Flying Boat Museum where you can travel back in time and learn about Foynes role in creating the commercial transatlantic passenger flights.
+One of the best attractions in Foynes is its world-renown Flying Boat Museum where you can travel back in time and learn about Foynes’s role in creating commercial transatlantic passenger flights.
 There is even a replica of one of the historic B314 flying boats on display at the museum.

-Foynes is also famous for being the birthplace of the Irish Coffee that was first made in 1942 for the passengers on the flying boats.
+Foynes is also famous for being the birthplace of the Irish Coffee which was first made in 1942 for passengers on flying boats.